mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Feeds

 A feed is either a syndicated feed, such as an RSS feed, or a single web page.
-Each feed is downloaded in between once an hour and once a day depending on traffic.
+Each feed is downloaded between once an hour and once a day depending on traffic.
 Each time a syndicated feed is downloaded, each new URL found in the feed is added to the feed's media source as a story.
 Each time a web page feed is downloaded, that web page itself is added as a story for the feed's media source.